Final Fantasy X: Design

 Final Fantasy X features innovations in the rendering of characters' facial expressions, achieved through motion capture and skeletal animation technology.
 This technology allowed animators to create realistic lip movements, which were then programmed to match the speech of the game's voice actors.

 The cutscene of Tidus and Yuna kissing was developed by Visual Works, a subsidiary of Square Enix.
 Many of the animators were not experienced with romance scenes - Visual Works director Kazuyuki Ikumori said that the animators sought feedback from younger staff at Square Enix, as well as female members of staff.
 The scene was remade multiple times after receiving responses that earlier drafts were "unnatural" and "not believable".

 Nojima has revealed that the inclusion of voice acting enabled him to express emotion more powerfully than before, and he was therefore able to keep the storyline simple.
-He also said that the presence of voice actors led him to make various changes to the script, in order to match the voice actors' personalities with the characters they were portraying.
+He also said that the presence of voice actors led him to make various changes to the script to match the voice actors' personalities with the characters they were portraying.
 The inclusion of voice, however, led to difficulties.
 With the game's cutscenes already programmed around the Japanese voice work, the English localization team faced the difficulty of establishing English-oriented dialogue and the obstacle of incorporating this modified wording with the rhythm and timing of the characters' lip movements.
-Localization specialist Alexander O. Smith noted that they had to keep the localized sound file within the duration of the original Japanese, as longer files would cause the game to crash.
+Localization specialist Alexander O. Smith noted that the team had to keep the localized sound file within the duration of the original Japanese, as longer files would cause the game to crash.
 He described the process of fitting natural-sounding English speech into the game as "something akin to writing four or five movies' worth of dialogue entirely in haiku form [and] of course the actors had to act, and act well, within those restraints".